cudmore/PyMapManager/readme.md

 myMap = mmMap(path)
 ```

-See the [examples/](examples/) to get started.
+See the [examples/](examples/) folder for Jupyter notebooks with more examples.

 ## Map Manager web server

 A web server to browse and share Map Manager annotates and time-series images.
+In addition to the point-and-click interface, there is also a [REST API][rest-api] to programmatically retrieve data.

 ### Run the server locally

 Please note, the server currently requires [redis][redis].
-Install redis on OSX with 'brew install redis-server' and on linux with 'sudo apt-get install redis-server'
+Install redis on OSX with `brew install redis-server` and on linux with `sudo apt-get install redis-server`.

     cd PyMapManager/mmserver
     pip install -r requirements.txt